West Nile Virus FAQs & Basics

 The best way to help prevent WNV is to protect yourself from mosquito bites.
 You can prevent mosquito bites and help control mosquitoes around your home by practicing the "Three Ds":

 3. DRAIN - Mosquitoes that spread WNV lay their eggs on standing water.
 To keep mosquitoes from breeding around your home, get rid of any sources of standing water around your home and property.
-Dump and drain any containers that hold water including buckets, old car tires, birdbaths, and pet bowls.
-If a swimming pool is not being kept clean, please contact your local mosquito and vector control agency.
+Dump and drain any containers that hold water, including buckets, old car tires, birdbaths, and pet bowls.
+Swimming pools that aren’t maintained can also be a breeding source for mosquitoes.
+If you notice a swimming pool in your neighborhood that is not being kept clean, please contact your local mosquito and vector control agency.

 Pets and Other Animals